TheoCaudan/Packet_sniffer/README.md

-# Network Intrusion Detection System
+# Network Intrusion Detection System (which was a packet sniffer at first)

 This project is a simple Network Intrusion Detection System (NIDS) implemented in C. It captures network packets and analyzes them to detect potential security threats such as port scanning, DoS attacks, malware, and anomalies.